Major Games and Events

 Some 25 athletes who train at the University were selected to compete at the London 2012 Olympic Games across seven sports, with six athletes selected for the Paralympic Games across three sports.

-You can read a full Olympic round-up on our website.
+You can read a full London 2012 Olympics round-up by clicking here.

 An impressive track record